-- 1) All proposed developments will be required to make appropriate provision for waste and recycling in accordance with Dundee City Council's waste strategy. - 2) The provision for charging points for electric vehicles should be incorporated into communal parking areas. - 3) Within flatted developments the inclusion of storage areas in addition, to cycle storage, should be incorporated. - 4) In line with Designing Streets the potential for 1 cycle to be owned by each resident should be taken into account in the design process.
+- 1) All proposed developments will be required to make appropriate provision for waste and recycling in accordance with DCC waste strategy. - 2) The provision for charging points for electric vehicles should be incorporated into communal parking areas. - 3) Within flatted developments the inclusion of storage areas in addition, to cycle storage, should be incorporated. - 4) In line with Designing Streets the potential for 1 cycle to be owned by each resident should be taken into account in the design process.

-City Centre - Standards - Houses and Flats
+City Centre - Proposed Standards

-Standards HOUSES and FLATS - Sites of 5 or more units HOUSES and FLATS - Sites of less than 5 units Sector City Centre City Centre House Type All flats/houses to have a minimum of 2 bedrooms or a minimum gross internal floor area of 60 sqm.
+Standards HOUSES and FLATS - Sites of 5 or more units HOUSES and FLATS - Sites of less than 5 units Sector City Centre City Centre House Type All flats/houses to have a minimum of 2 bedrooms or a minimum gross internal floor area of 60 sq. m.
 Same as for sites of 5 or more units Car Parking 100% car parking provision for new build properties.
 Flexibility on the level of provision may be applied where car free schemes or alternative arrangements such as car clubs are proposed or where provision is impractical.
 For conversions, provision should be made where possible.
-Same as for sites of 5 or more units Cycle Provision Secure indoor storage for bikes to be provided in accordance with the number of flats/houses being provided.
+Cycle Provision Secure indoor storage for bikes to be provided in accordance with the number of flats/houses being provided.
 Conversions may require a more flexible/relaxed approach.
-Same as for sites of 5 or more units Amenity/Garden Ground To be provided where site specific circumstances allow including separate drying areas.
+Amenity/ Garden Ground To be provided where site specific circumstances allow including separate drying areas.
 Where garden space cannot be provided, balconies that are useable and attractive in terms of size and outlook should be provided.
 Same as for sites of 5 or more units Privacy Generally a minimum of 18 metres between the facing windows of habitable rooms or between balconies and the facing windows of habitable rooms.
 Same as for sites of 5 or more units

-Inner City and Central Broughty Ferry - Standards - Houses and Flats
+Inner City and Central Broughty Ferry - Proposed Standards - Houses and Flats